How does one “co-parent” with this heinous personality? The first thing to do is realize that the narcissist isn’t ever going to change.

 Co-parenting with a narcissistic ex-spouse can bring many challenges.
 Learn the eight ways to deal with a narcissistic ex when there are children involved.

-You may be divorced for five, 10, or more years.
-Yet, the end of a marriage means very little to a narcissistic ex.
-A new game of control, manipulation, and interference is on.
+You may be divorced for five or ten years and yet the end of a marriage means very little to a narcissistic ex.
+Learn new coping solutions with our tips.